kivy/kgb2/README.md

 # kgb2
-Kivy server for webhooks and irc emmisions
+Kivy server for webhooks and irc emissions